As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is interesting to note that the history of wine glasses is a rich one.
-Starting out with wine being drunk form animal horns to the plastic stemless tumblers of today, the vessels in which to drink wine are endless.
+Starting out with wine being drunk from animal horns to the plastic stemless tumblers of today, the vessels in which to drink wine are endless.

 The substance that is most meant to carry wine, however, is glass – with a stem.
-Glassmaking began centuries ago and glasses were once status symbols.
-There were glasses for Champagne, white wine, red wine, sherry, etc. Although their shapes were very different they all had one thing in common – they had a stem.
+Glassmaking began centuries ago, and glasses were once status symbols.
+There were glasses for Champagne, white wine, red wine, sherry, etc. Although their shapes were very different, they all had one thing in common – they had a stem.

 Now you definitely see stemless glassware everywhere.
 Some restaurants use them as water glasses as well as wine glasses.
 They are also for sale in specialty shops with clever sayings etched on them.

 There seems to be a modern affinity for stemless glassware partly because of the ease of its use.
 In other words, the stemless glass can provide a bit of ease because of its casual nature.
 You can drink your wine without the fear of breaking a delicate, stemmed glass.

 TIP: A suitable wine glass is the basis for enjoying well-being while drinking your favorite wine variety.
 Here are our favorite ones (Amazon link):